aditiraj29/AI-Network-Failure-Simulator/README.md

-# 🌐 AI Network Failure Simulator
+# 🌐CascadeAI - An AI Network Failure Simulator

 🚀 An interactive **Generative AI-powered simulator** that models cascading failures in complex networks such as **power grids, computer networks, and transportation systems**.